benfen/kapture/README.md

 The possibilities are endless !

+## What if want Prometheus metrics?

+Kapture's got it!
+Just head over to [prometheus-recipes](https://github.com/carbonrelay/prometheus-recipes) and apply the `basic` cofiguration to your cluster.
+Then, run `./kapture.sh kapture-spam-my-namepsace -p` to get Prometheus metrics from Kapture on your cluster.
+Easy!

 ## How do I clean my cluster up?

 Just run `./kapture.sh kapture-spam-my-namespace --delete`!
 Kapture will take care of the rest.